plhnnathan/ClubSync/README.md

 ## ⚙️ Environment Variables

-Create a `.env` file in the project root directory.
+Create a `.env` file in the project root:

 ```env
 PORT=3000